fabferri/docker-101/02-docker-volume-mount.md

 #      :/app - mounted to /app directory inside the container
 #   nginx - the image to use
 docker run -v myvolume:/app nginx

+# in another terminal connect to the container
+docker exec -it <container_id>  bash

+# inside the nginx container copy the nginx homepage to the /app
+cp /usr/share/nginx/html/index.html /app

+# stop the nginx container, exiting from the first terminal

+# Start again a new  container (if not already running)
+docker run -d --name my-nginx -v myvolume:/app nginx

+# Connect to the container
+docker exec -it my-nginx bash

+# Inside the container, browse the /app directory to see
+# check the presence of the file index.html - the file copied in the volume with first container
+ls -la /app

+# remove the container
+docker rm -f my-nginx
 ```

 ## **Bind Mounts** (host directory)